manuelcasanova/socialTemplate/README.md

 To manage user subscriptions, the system automatically checks the status of subscriptions once every 24 hours.
 If a user's subscription has expired (based on their renewal date), their subscription is marked as inactive.
 Additionally, the "User_subscribed" role is removed from users whose subscriptions are no longer active.
 This ensures that only active subscribers retain access to certain features.

+*** Social Features ***

+The app provides a range of social connection features to enhance user interaction and engagement.
+Users can view a list of all registered users, making it easy to discover new people to connect with.
+The system allows users to follow others, with a dedicated list displaying the users they are currently following, as well as a list of users who follow them back.
+Additionally, users can manage incoming follow requests through a list of pending requests, ensuring they have control over who they connect with.
+For those who prefer a quieter experience, users can mute specific individuals, and the app provides a list of all muted users.

 *** ENVIRONMENTAL VARIABLES ***

   *** Backend ***